Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 You’ll need some sophisticated hardware

-Fun fact: nearly every non-Meta employee who appeared to be engaging with the metaverse in the company’s hour-plus presentation was wearing stylish glasses — even a woman going full-speed on an exercise bike.
+Fun fact: Nearly every non-Meta employee who appeared to be engaging with the metaverse in the company’s hour-plus presentation was wearing stylish glasses — even a woman going full-speed on an exercise bike.
 Maybe Meta’s vision of the future is one where shortsightedness runs rampant, but it’s more likely a nod to the kinds of gadgets you’ll need to steep yourself in the metaverse.

 Zuckerberg argued that, once the metaverse becomes a reality, our devices “won’t be the focal point” of our attention any more — instead we’ll come to rely on hardware that allows people to feel properly present in whatever online world they’ve wandered into.
 And to start, that means some kind of wearable display.

 Among other things, Meta teased a new, high-end “mixed reality” headset code-named Project Cambria that offers high-resolution, full-color video pass-through.
-That means you’ll be able to see the physical world around you in reasonable clarity, and weave in digital elements like art and virtual computer screens into your surroundings.
+That means you’ll be able to see the physical world around you in reasonable clarity, and weave digital elements like art and virtual computer screens into your surroundings.
 Project Cambria is also meant to look at you, too, to make sure your facial expressions and skin tone are accurately reflected in the metaverse.

 And to really capture the sort of presence Meta thinks will be key to life in the metaverse, it once again showed off its wrist-worn “neural interface” — a set of funky-looking smart bracelets essentially that it hopes will eventually let people type at full speed and access controls while their hands are resting.